-It has been a privilege to lead this Municipality and I wish to extend a sincere vote of thanks to the Executive Mayor, Speaker, management, staff, ward committees and members of the public for their support through the years.
-You will be missed.
+I am humbled to be trusted to lead the administration of this Municipality and I wish to extend a sincere vote of thanks to the Executive Mayor, Speaker, management, staff, ward committees and members of the public for their support through the year.
+Be assured that, with God's blessing, we will go from strength to strength because we are not only serving our community - we are part of our community!